CLI commands

 annif suggest

-Suggest subjects for a single document from standard input or for one or more document file(s) given its/their path(s).
+Suggest subjects for a single document from standard input (optionally with metadata) or for one or more document file(s) given its/their path(s).

 This will read a text document from standard input and suggest subjects for it, or if given path(s) to file(s), suggest subjects for it/them.